redmage840/shiningforce/README.md

 level equal to caster psyche (on cast).<br>
 <br>
 <b>Summon Abilities</b><br>
-Warrior: Guard: Friendly unit gets effect that redirects all damage to this Warrior.
-Warrior's death removes<br>
-Effect.
-Lasts 3 turns at level 8.<br>
 Warrior: Attack: Agility versus agility to-hit.
 Strength versus endurance determines damage.
 Range 1, type melee.<br>
 Warrior: Leap: Move over obstacles to any square within range 3.
 Movement effects do not affect the range of Leap<br>
 unless specifically noted.
 Does not count as either an action or a move.
 Can only be used once per turn.<br>
+Warrior lvl2: Throw: relocate an adjacent unit to a location up to distance 3 from Warrior<br>
+Warrior lvl2: Rage: Dispel current affects at +6, gain +2 str, +2 end, +4 psy, take 3 dmg on effect end, lasts 4 turns.<br>
-Shadow: Shadow Strike: Range 2-8.
+Shadow (wolf form): Shadow Strike: Range 2-8.
 Agility versus dodge to-hit.
 Strength versus endurance determines damage.<br>
 Type is ranged.<br>
-Shadow: Dark Shroud: Target Warrior, Bard, Trickster, or Plaguebearer and all other of all these types within range<br>
+Shadow (wolf form): Dark Shroud: Target Warrior, Bard, Trickster, or Plaguebearer and all other of all these types within range<br>
 of the target heal 2 spirit up to their max spirit and receive +1 dodge if they do not already have the effect.<br>
 Lasts 3 turns at level 3.<br>
+Shadow lvl2 (wolf form): Darkblast: Dispel attempt one effect on a unit at +2, if unit is friendly then heal 3, if unit is<br>
+enemy then attack agility vs dodge, str vs end damage.<br>
+Shadow lvl2 (wolf form): Stalk: If target fails dodge save it gets defense_effect that increases ranged damage by 2, lasts 7 turns.<br>
-Shadow: Muddle: If target within range 4 fails psyche save, it gets muddle effect for 3 turns.
+Shadow (mist form): Muddle: If target within range 4 fails psyche save, it gets muddle effect for 3 turns.
 At the end of turn,<br>
 the affected unit attacks itself using its own agility versus its own agility to-hit and its own strength and<br>
 endurance for determining damage with type of melee.
 Level 5.<br>
-Shadow: Drain Life: Target within range 2-5 is attacked using psyche versus psyche to-hit.
+Shadow (mist form): Drain Life: Target within range 2-5 is attacked using psyche versus psyche to-hit.
 Damage uses psyche<br>
 versus psyche but is divided by 2 and rounded down to a minimum of 1 and then added to one (essentially about half<br>
 normal damage formula with a minimum of 2).
 Any damage done to the defending unit that is not more than its current<br>
 spirit total is added back to the caster's spirit (to a max of its starting spirit).
 Type magick<br>